SecondFlight/Passive/README.md

 # Passive
 A synth based on TripleOscillator in LMMS.
-This synth is made in SynthMaker.
+This synth is made in SynthMaker, and requires SynthMaker to use.
+I may provide a FL Studio Plugin version in the future.

 Features:
 - 3 oscillators with basic waveforms